pyeventsourcing/esdbclient/README.md

 # Start a catch-up subscription from last recorded position.
-# This method returns a "catch-up subscription" iterator,
+# This method returns a "catch-up subscription" object,
-# which returns recorded events.
-The iterator will not stop
+# which can be iterated over to obtain recorded events.
+# The iterator will not stop when there are no more recorded
-# when there are no more recorded events to be returned, but
+# events to be returned, but instead will block, and then continue
-# will block, and continue when further events are recorded.
+# when further events are recorded.
+It can be used as a context
+# manager so that the underlying streaming gRPC call to the database
+# can be cancelled cleanly in case of any error.

-catchup_subscription = client.subscribe_to_all()
+received_events = []
+with client.subscribe_to_all(commit_position=0) as subscription:

     # Iterate over the catch-up subscription.
 Process each recorded
     # event in turn.
 Within an atomic database transaction, record
     # the event's "commit position" along with any new state generated
     # by processing the event.
 Use the component's last recorded commit
     # position when restarting the catch-up subscription.

-received_events = []
-for event in catchup_subscription:
+    for event in subscription:
         received_events.append(event)

         if event.commit_position == commit_position2:
             # Break so we can continue with the example.
             break

 # - events are received in the order they were recorded